-- 3.5 Obtaining a warrant under RIPA will only ensure that the interception authorised is a justifiable interference with an individual's rights under Article 8 (right to respect for private and family life) of the European Convention on Human Rights (ECHR) if it is necessary and proportionate for the interception to take place.
+3.5 Obtaining a warrant under RIPA will only ensure that the interception authorised is a justifiable interference with an individual's rights under Article 8 (right to respect for private and family life) of the European Convention on Human Rights (ECHR) if it is necessary and proportionate for the interception to take place.
 RIPA recognises this by first requiring that the Secretary of State believes that the authorisation is necessary for one or more of the following statutory grounds:

-- In the interests of national security;

-- To prevent or detect serious crime;

-1 Interception warrants may be issued on "serious crime" grounds by Scottish Ministers, by virtue of arrangements under the Scotland Act 1998.
-In this code references to the "Secretary of State" should be read as including Scottish Ministers where appropriate.
-The functions of the Scottish Ministers also cover renewal and cancellation arrangements.
+&lt;sup>2 Interception warrants may be issued on "serious crime" grounds by Scottish ministers, by virtue of arrangements under the Scotland Act 1998.
+In this code references to the "Secretary of State" should be read as including Scottish ministers where appropriate.
+The functions of the Scottish ministers also cover renewal and cancellation arrangements.